SciTechStrategies/rlev-model/README.md

 Word-feature weights are contained in the data/word_features.txt.gz file.
 File is tab-delimited text with 3 columns: research-level, feature, weight.
-Features are of the form `t:word` or `a:word`, where `t` denotes a title word feature, and `a` denotes an abstract word feature.
+Features are of the form `t:word` or `a:word`, where `t:` denotes a title word feature, and `a:` denotes an abstract word feature.

 Installing
 ----------